rupertford/melody/docs/inputs.rst

 .. note::

-   the last input object specified in the list iterates fastest, followed by the penultimate one etc. So, in the above example the values for ``input2`` are changing more rapidly than the values for ``range2``.
+   The last input object specified in the list iterates fastest, followed by the penultimate one etc. So, in the above example the values for ``input2`` are changing more rapidly than the values for ``range2``.